Scholarships and fees

 Total cost for self-funding students

-The estimated total cost of the SINReM programme for self-funding students is approximately 39,000 euro for nationals of the European Economic Area (EEA) and Switzerland, and 53,000 euro for all other nationalities.
+The estimated total cost of the SINReM programme for self-funding students is approximately 30,000 euro for nationals of the European Economic Area (EEA) and Switzerland, and 45,000 euro for all other nationalities.
+The EIT RawMaterials AVSA scholarship offers partial funding of 15,000 euro.

 The estimated total cost includes the programme participation cost, travel costs to/from/within Europe, and living costs of around 1,000 euro per month.